niick007/silverorange/README.md

 The DSN string in `src/Config.php` may need to be modified if you use a different database or do not use PostgreSQL with Docker Compose.

+## Import Data Instructions

+The json posts from database can be imported to database using the following link (http://localhost:8000/import).